totem-tech/Faucet/ReadMe.md

 # Totem Faucet Server

-This server is used to distribute funding for Totem on the Totem Meccano Testnet and eventually the mainnet.
+This server is used to distribute funding for transactions (XTX) on the Totem Meccano Testnet and eventually the mainnet.

 The architecture is such that the faucet server can and should only receive funding requests from a known sending server.
+You can also build firewall rules to enforce this, but this isn't in scope for this doc.

 Both the faucet server and the sending server must therefore be configured in advance.
+(This requires some playing around, and watch outr for those pesky copy paste issues.)

+Joint config is also supported by a further signed attestation that the request is coming from a known server.
 This is achieved through a couple of steps:

 1. The sending server must sign the data it sends using it's own private signature key.
 The signature digest will be included in an encrypted message to the faucet server.